-In the USA., the input rating for altitudes above 2000 ft.
+In the USA, the input rating for altitudes above 2000 ft.
 (609.6M) must be reduced by 2 percent for each 1000 ft.
 (304.8M) above sea level.
-Refer to Table 21.
-The natural gas manifold pressures in Table 19 adjust for BOTH altitude and natural gas heating value.
+Refer to Table 17.

 In Canada, the input rating must be reduced by 5 percent for altitudes of 2000 ft.
 (609.6M) to 4500 ft.
 (1371.6M) above sea level.
-The natural gas manifold pressures in Table 21 adjust for BOTH altitude and natural gas heating value.
+The natural gas manifold pressures in Table 20 adjust for both altitude and natural gas heating value.

 NOTE: For Canadian altitudes of 2000 to 4500 ft.
-(610 to 1372 M), use USA altitudes of 2001 to 2000 ft.
-(611 to 914 M) in Table 21 provided in the furnace installation instructions to match the required orifice to the manifold pressure to the heat content and specific gravity of the gas.
-To do this:
+(610 to 1372 M), use USA altitudes of 2001 to 3000 ft.
+(611 to 914 M) in Table 20.

 To adjust manifold pressure to obtain the proper input rate, first, determine if the furnace has the correct orifice installed.
 At higher altitudes or different gas heat contents, it may be necessary to change the factory orifice to a different orifice.
-Tables have been
+Tables have been provided in the furnace installation instructions to match the required orifice to the manifold pressure to the heat content and specific gravity of the gas.
+To do this:

-- Obtain average yearly gas heat value (at installed altitude) from local gas supplier. - Obtain average yearly gas specific gravity from local gas supplier. - 3.
-Find installation altitude in Table 21. - 4.
-Find closest natural gas heat value and specific gravity in Table 21.
-Follow heat value and specific gravity lines to point of intersection to find orifice size and manifold pressure settings for proper operation. - Check and verify burner orifice size in furnace.
+- 1. Obtain average yearly gas heat value (at installed altitude) from local gas supplier. - 2.
+Obtain average yearly gas specific gravity from local gas supplier. - 3.
+Find installation altitude in Table 20. - 4.
+Find closest natural gas heat value and specific gravity in Table 20.
+Follow heat value and specific gravity lines to point of intersection to find orifice size and low-and highheat manifold pressure settings for proper operation. - 5.
+Check and verify burner orifice size in furnace.
 NEVER ASSUME ORIFICE SIZE.
 ALWAYS CHECK AND VERIFY.